Nidhi28fg/Nidhi28fg/README.md

 ---

 ### 📌 Renu Sharma Foundation Website (Frontend)
-**Tech:** React and tailwind css
+**Tech:** React and Tailwind CSS
-- Developed the frontend for a non‑profit organization’s website.
+- Developed the frontend for a non‑profit organisation’s website.
-- Delivered a responsive design with clear content hierarchy to improve engagement.
+- Delivered a responsive design with a clear content hierarchy to improve engagement.
 - Reinforced expertise in building scalable, maintainable codebases for real‑world projects.

 ---